AllGen Is Growing! Click Here To Learn More.

 1 – Direct Rollover

-A direct rollover is a transfer of funds from one retirement account directly into another plan.
+A direct rollover is a transfer of funds from one retirement account or plan directly into another account or plan.
 For example, an investor could transfer funds directly from a 401(k) account to an IRA.
-A direct transfer of funds doesn’t incur financial penalties and also doesn’t create a taxable event.
+A direct transfer of funds doesn’t incur financial penalties and doesn’t create a taxable event.

 How Does a Direct Rollover Work?

 A direct transfer involves the custodian of the original 401(k) account making a check out to the new account’s custodian, typically not to the account holder.
-If the account holder does receive the check with the 401(k) funds, those funds must be deposited within 60 days or it will be considered a withdrawal, incurring income taxes on the funds and possibly any applicable financial penalties.
+If the account holder does receive the check (made out to the account holder) with the 401(k) funds, those funds must be deposited within 60 days or it will be considered a withdrawal, incurring income taxes on the funds and possibly any applicable financial penalties.

 As long as the funds are deposited into the new account within 60 days, the money will not be taxed, unless the account receiving the funds is a Roth IRA.
 401(k) accounts and traditional IRAs are not taxed until the money is withdrawn, but with a Roth IRA, the money is taxed as it is deposited rather than upon withdrawal.